ExoticHunt/.github/profile/README.md

-## Hey, this is us 👋
+##REMENTIA

+## Hey,👋

 We are building a platform for patients suffering from **DEMENTIA**.
 In fact, we’ve been doing this since **September, 2022**.
 That's when we made our first commit. 🤯.
 But that's just us.
 We are proud  to be part of the work of millions of developers, companies and robots across the solar system 🪐.
-Yes, [Robots](https://github.com/readme/featured/nasa-ingenuity-helicopter)!

 ### 🦦 Contributing to the ecosystem